magnetde/log/README.md

 ## Available Options

-- `serverlog.WithSecret("...")`: secret required by the server
+- `serverhook.WithSecret("...")`: secret required by the server
-- `serverlog.KeepColors(true)`: keep or strip ANSI colors from the log message
+- `serverhook.KeepColors(true)`: keep or strip ANSI colors from the log message
-- `serverlog.SuppressErrors(true)`: suppress errors when sending to the server failed
+- `serverhook.SuppressErrors(true)`: suppress errors when sending to the server failed
-- `serverlog.Synchronous(true)`: log entries are sent synchronously to the server
+- `serverhook.Synchronous(true)`: log entries are sent synchronously to the server

 ## Example